 Privacy & data handling

-When you run a skill, it is through whichever LLM you choose to run it through.
-We do not provide any platforms through which you can run a skill.
+When you run a Tool, it is through whichever LLM you choose to run it through.
+We do not provide any platforms through which you can run a Tool.
 Therefore, your inputs go to whichever LLM provider you chose to run it on.
 How that provider handles your inputs — retention, training, routing — depends on your plan and configuration with them, not on us.
 Free and consumer plans often allow training on inputs by default; enterprise, team, and API plans typically don't.
 Check your provider's data-use policy and your plan settings before sending anything firm-confidential or privileged.

 What we collect on our side is described in our Privacy Policy — account info via Clerk, purchase records via Stripe, download logs (the per-purchase identifiers tied to your account), cookie consent, and audit metadata for moderation actions.